 Younger readers will focus on the excitement of the race and the building of the car.
 Older readers will resonate with the complex feelings of twinship and the struggle to define oneself outside of a family label.

-Unlike many disability-focused books that center on the medical journey, Screwball centers on the engineering and the competitive spirit of the Soap Box Derby, treating the disability as a circumstance rather than the whole plot.
+Unlike many books featuring characters with disabilities that focus on medical challenges, Screwball centers on the engineering and the competitive spirit of the Soap Box Derby. """

 Mike is a young boy living with the after-effects of polio, which has left him with a physical disability that prevents him from competing in traditional sports.
 He lives in the constant shadow of his twin brother, Patrick, who is a celebrated athlete.
 Seeking his own identity, Mike discovers the world of Soap Box Derby racing.
 He must use his mechanical aptitude and engineering skills to build a competitive racer, navigating both technical challenges and the emotional hurdle of proving his worth to himself and his family.